MAD9137/f2024/docs/modules/week6/more-table-views.md

 ## Deleting items from a tableView

 TableViews have the ability to allow the user to swipe left on a tableViewCell object to reveal a 'Delete' button.
 This button allows the user to delete the cell (and the data related to it) when clicked.
 To use this functionality you must define an override function in code.
 This function is written in, and commented out in, all new TableViewControllers by default.
-To use it, simply uncomment the function that looks like this:
+To use it, add the following function (or simply uncomment the function that looks like this if you have started with a TableViewController class):

 ``` swift
 override func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCellEditingStyle, forRowAt indexPath: IndexPath) {